Great Plains Food Bank Response: COVID-19

 EMERGENCY FOOD ASSISTANCE: We continue to monitor the needs of our clients and are taking steps toward providing emergency food assistance when and if it will be needed.

 We are limiting the size of volunteer groups to 10 individuals or less.
 Volunteer groups of up to 20 people are able to volunteer, but will be broken into groups of 10 or fewer and placed in separate room during their time with us.
+Places for volunteers inside the repack center are marked off to ensure a safe distance is being placed between each individual.

 SNAP: During difficult times, we have experienced an increased number of applications through our Supplemental Nutrition Assistance Program (SNAP) outreach work.
 We are committed to assisting those that qualify for the SNAP program are able to receive it.
 If you are in need of SNAP assistance or would like to determine if you qualify, call the SNAP hotline at 855-405-0000.
 Find more information HERE.